 - Return any requested documents to the Student Aid Office in a timely manner.

 - Review your on-line award offer.
 You will have the option to accept/accept partial/decline.

 - Use the automated processes as much as possible.
-Our website can answer most general questions.
+Our Financial Aid website and Frequently Asked Questions page can answer most general questions.